| Lesson 8 | Recovering with a Backup Control File |

 7 rows selected.

-The next lesson demonstrates how to perform a recovery if the current redo log is lost.
+In the next lesson, you will learn how to perform a recovery when the current online redo log is lost.